DeCavalcante crime family: John Riggi

 After DeCavalcante left prison in the mid-1970s, he appointed Giovanni "John the Eagle" Riggi as acting boss of the family while he stayed semi-retired in Florida.
-DeCavalcante stepped down as boss officially in 1980, passing leadership to Riggi, who had been a business agent of the International Association of Laborers and Hod Carriers in New Jersey for years.
-Riggi was promoted to the position of official boss, and he reaped the enormous benefits of large labor and construction racketeering, loansharking, illegal gambling, and extortion activities.
-Riggi also had the family maintain their old traditions, which Sam DeCavalcante saw as unnecessary.
+DeCavalcante stepped down as boss officially in 1980, passing leadership to Riggi, who had been a business agent for Local 394 of the Laborers' International Union of North America in New Jersey for years.

+Once Riggi was promoted to the position of official boss, he reaped the enormous benefits of large labor and construction racketeering operations, as well as loansharking, illegal gambling, and extortion activities.
+Riggi also had the family maintain their old traditions, which Sam DeCavalcante had seen as unnecessary.
 In 1981, bosses and underbosses of the DeCavalcante and Colombo families attended a conclave in Dyker Heights, Brooklyn, to divide territory in Miami.

 Riggi used his power and influence to place subcontractors and workers at various construction projects around the state, and the DeCavalcantes were able to steal from union welfare and pension funds.
 Riggi continued to run the family throughout the 1980s, with underboss Girolamo "Jimmy" Palermo and Stefano Vitabile as consigliere, after Frank Majuri died of health problems.
-It was around the mid-1980s that Riggi fell increasingly under the influence of Gambino crime family boss John Gotti.
+Around the mid-1980s Riggi fell increasingly under the influence of Gambino crime family boss John Gotti.

-After Riggi's conviction for racketeering, he appointed John D'Amato as acting boss of the family in 1990.
+After Riggi's conviction for racketeering in 1990 he appointed John D'Amato as acting boss of the family.
 D'Amato was later alleged to have participated in homosexual acts and was murdered in 1992.
-Riggi continued to run the family from his jail cell, but he appointed Giacomo "Jake" Amari as his new acting boss.
+Riggi continued to run the family from his jail cell, but appointed Giacomo "Jake" Amari as his new acting boss.

 All was seemingly settled until Amari became ill and died slowly of stomach cancer in 1997.
 This caused a massive power vacuum within the family, with many high-ranking members pushing for the role of boss.

 The Ruling Panel

 After acting boss Amari's death, Riggi organized a three-man ruling panel in 1998 to run the day-to-day business of the crime family, consisting of Girolamo Palermo, Vincent Palermo (no relation), and Charles Majuri, with Stefano Vitabile as the reputed consigliere and adviser to the three.

 The Panel infuriated longtime captain Charles Majuri, who had been a hardworking member of the family since his teens and felt that he was wronged when he was not selected as the only acting boss.
 To gain complete control of the DeCavalcante family, Majuri decided that he should murder Vincent Palermo, leaving himself in charge of the family.
 Majuri contracted soldier James Gallo to murder Vincent Palermo.

-Gallo was a strong ally and friend of Vincent Palermo's, and told him about Majuri's plans.
+Gallo was, however, a strong ally and friend of Vincent Palermo's, and told him about Majuri's plans.
 In retaliation, Vincent Palermo decided to have Majuri murdered.
 After one plot fell through, the murder was eventually called off.